JiuRanYa/type-challenges-helper/README.md

 # type-challenge-helper

+Provide helpe when you using type-challenge to prictice.

+Enable you to use type-challenge in vscode or other editor tool.

-A tool help you to fetch files from type-challenge
+This tool will help you to fetch files from type-challenge.

+# Before use:

+when you use this tool, ensure you have

+* A folder
+* Install the typescript in your folder
+* Have tsconfig.js in your folder

 # Install: